Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ### 4. Width
 Property: `width`
-Image width given as percentage of original width.
+Image width is given as a percentage of the original width.

 ### 5. Alignment
 Property: `align`
-Controls the horizontal alignment of the image.
+The `align` property controls the horizontal alignment of the image.
-In ASD, the options are "Venstre" (left), "Midtstilt" (centered), and "Høyre" (right).
+In Designer, the options are "Venstre" (left), "Midtstilt" (centred), and "Høyre" (right).
- These settings correspond to the property values `flex-start`, `center`, and `flex-end`, respectively.
+ These settings correspond to the property values `flex-start`, `center`, and `flex-end`.
   In addition, `align` accepts the values `space-between`, `space-around`, and `space-evenly`.

 {{<content-version-selector classes="thin-border">}}